frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 An arm mechanism needs very low RPM but a lot of torque to control efficiently, so a large *reduction* of speed might be used to increase torque.
 This depends on the weight and length of the arm, but can be 30:1 up to even 200:1.

-Shooter wheels or intake rollers might need to go faster than the motor's free speed, so an *upduction* might need to be used to increase the speed, while the output torque gets lower as a consequence.
-Upductions typically don't get much higher than 1:2 due to available motors already having a high speed but low torque.
-To visualize, a 1:2 upduction is double the speed and half the torque of the input.
+Shooter wheels or intake rollers might need to go faster than the motor's free speed, so an *upduction* might need to be used to increase the speed, but the output torque gets lower as a consequence.
+Upductions typically don't get much higher than 1:2 due to the available motors already having a high speed, low torque output.
+A 1:2 upduction would double the speed and halve the torque of the input.

 !!!
 Tip
-    For cases in which you need higher speed and higher torque than what a single motor can provide, add more motors.
+    For situations that require higher speed and higher torque than what a single motor can provide, add more motors.